-We are constantly finding new ways to give Arlington businesses and residents more renewable energy options.
+New technology constantly evolving to give Arlington businesses and residents more renewable energy options.
 This includes solar, wind, hyrdo, and even geothermal energy solutions.
 You can find out more about our green energy solutions here.

 Arlington has been growing its renewable energy footprint for the past 10 years by subsidizing solar panels and wind energy projects.
 In fact, GM’s Arlington plant operates on 100% renewable energy and still remains as one of GM’s largest plants in the nation.